FAIRmat-NFDI/nomad-docs/docs/explanation/basics.md

 ## Datasets

 Users can build collections of entries to form **datasets**.
 You can imagine datasets like tags or albums in other systems.
-Each entry can be contain in many datasets and a dataset can hold many entries.
+Each entry can be contained in many datasets and a dataset can hold many entries.
 Datasets can also overlap.
 Datasets are only indirectly related to files.
 The main purpose of **datasets** in NOMAD is to have citable collections of data.
 Users can get a DOI for their datasets.
 Datasets have no influence